 Beneficial micro organisms work harmoniously with plants to increase nutrient availability in the soil, root formation and insect resistance.

 Free vegan organic fertilizer

-These are my favorite fertilizers because you can create them in your own backyard!
-I try to use a mix of these soil amendments first, and then add additional veganic ingredients such as wood ash, or spirulina if needed.
+These are our favorite fertilizers because you can create them in your own backyard!
+We try to use a mix of these soil amendments first, and then add additional veganic ingredients such as wood ash, or spirulina if needed.